 Unfortunately, like everywhere, there are some black sheep in the nonprofit sector as well, and you might come across them online or while abroad.
 Some could be flat-out scams, while others may operate in ethically questionable grey zones.

-Lake Bunyonyi, Uganda attractive scenery attracting tourists has led to the common practice of using alleged nonprofits to ask for money
+Lake Bunyonyi, Uganda attractive scenery attracting tourists

 Now that you know the ropes of finding free volunteering opportunities abroad, you’re up: rev the search engine, skip over the voluntourism industry and dig all the way down to the grassroots.
 Or check in with some of the websites I mentioned, including my own nonprofit section.
-Volunteering directly with a local nonprofit organization is not only better for your wallet, but probably also the more beneficial contribution to a local community and the more authentic experience for you.
+Volunteering directly with a local nonprofit organization is not only better for your wallet, but probably also the more beneficial contribution to a local community and the more authentic experience.

 along these lines